Dillon-Lively/Budglet-Documentation/README.md

-# Budglet-Documentation
+# Budglet Documentation

-Technical documentation portfolio for the Budglet, a Java-based personal finance application.
-This pository contains technical documentation created for Budglet, a personnal finance application developed as a team project for a senior-level Software Engineering course at California State University San Marcos.
+Technical documentation portfolio for **Budglet**, a Java-based personal finance application.

+This repository contains technical documentation created for Budglet, a desktop application developed as a team project for a senior-level Software Engineering course at California State University San Marcos.
+The purpose of this repository is to demonstrate my technical writing skills by producing clear, organized documentation for a real software project.

+---

 ## Project Overview

-Budglet is a desktop application designed to help users manage their personal finances by tracking income, expenses, bugets, and financial goals.
+Budglet is a desktop application designed to help users manage their personal finances by tracking income, expenses, budgets, and financial goals.
+The application provides tools for budgeting, transaction management, financial reporting, and account organization through an intuitive JavaFX interface.

+---

 ## Table of Contents

 - [Screenshots](#screenshots)

 - [Technologies](#technologies)

 - [My Contributions](#my-contributions)

 - [Documentation Included](#documentation-included)

 - [Acknowledgments](#acknowledgments)

 ## Screenshots